 Version 1.0 of the Randolph Glacier Inventory was released in February 2012.
 An unofficial update to Version 1.0 was provided in April 2012 to replace several regions that had topology errors and repeated polygons.
-Version 2.0 has been quality-controlled to eliminate a number of flaws, and provides a uniform set of data fields for each glacier complex.
-Several outlines have also been improved, and a number have been added in previously omitted regions.
-Version 2.0 also adds shapefiles for its first-order and second-order regions, and a summary of global glacierized area on a $1^{\circ}\times1^{\circ}$ grid.
+Version 2.0, released in June 2012, was quality-controlled to eliminate a number of flaws, and provides a uniform set of data fields for each glacier complex.
+Several outlines were also been improved, and a number were added in previously omitted regions.
+Version 2.0 also added shapefiles for its first-order and second-order regions, and a summary of global glacierized area on a 1°×1° grid.